aws-samples/generative-ai-workshop-build-a-multifunctional-chatbot-on-sagemaker/README.md

 ### Module 1 - Build a Multi-functional Chatbot on Amazon SageMaker

+>  ⚠️ This workshop is designed to run on Amazon SageMaker Studio, the streamlit app will be running in Studio JupyterServer Terminal

 In this section, we will deploy three LLMs on SageMaker to serve different input data types, such as text, image, and audio.
 The chatbot UI design architecture is as below:

 <div align="center" >